 Taking the final population of Phase 1, evolution was continued, still with only first-order tunnelling simulated.
 Whenever the fitness of the best individual reached a threshold of -0.25, the temperature was increased by 10mK.
 It can be seen in Fig. 7 that although these small temperature increases usually caused some loss in fitness, the population had enough residual performance for the evolutionary process to work on, in adapting the individuals to the new conditions.
+The fact that co-tunnelling and increased temperature both smear out the Coulomb blockade in a very similar way further supports the soundness of this approach.
+Higher-order tunnel events are thus lumped into a larger effective temperature.

-Due to time constraints, the temperature was held constant once it reached 340mK, to allow a recognisable NOR-gate to be formed.
-When the experiment was terminated, the best circuit (Fig. 8) certainly would not work in a computational circuit, but can be seen to be roughly approximating the target NOR response.
+Due to time constraints, the temperature was held constant once it reached 340mK, to allow a recognisable NORgate to be formed.
+When the experiment was terminated, the best circuit (Fig. 8) certainly would not work in a computational circuit, but can be seen to be roughly approximating the target NOR response 5.